kaltura/clients-generator/sources/go/README.md

    if err != nil {
       return err
    }
    enumValue := AdsPolicy(s)
-   switch enumValue {
-   case NO_ADS, KEEP_ADS:
   *e = enumValue
    return nil
 }
-   return errors.New("invalid enum value")
-}
 ```

-## Generation of types:
+### Generation of types
-1. all classes will include all of its properites + base class properites.
+1. all classes will include all of its properties + base class properties.
    1. all properties will include json serialization of name and omitempty.
    2. if property in class is Optional/Nullable/ReadOnly/InsertOnly/WriteOnly so it will be set as pointer.
    3. if class contains property by the same name as it's base class it will contain only its own property (name and type)